squoilin/EnergyScope_open/docs/getting-started/index.md

     - **Option A:** Direcly using AMPL and amplpy
      	- Allows running any version of EnergyScope and offers full flexibility to customize inputs, constraints, or model structure.
-     	- Does **not** include built-in tools for preprocessing or postprocessing..
+     	- Does **not** include built-in tools for preprocessing or postprocessing.
-    - **Option B:** Using the energyscope Python package
+    - **Option B:** Using the energyscope Python Library
-    	- The energyscope python package makes it easier to run EnergyScope models and includes helpers for postprocessing results and visualizing outputs.
+    	- The energyscope Python Library makes it easier to run EnergyScope models and includes helpers for postprocessing results and visualizing outputs.
     	- May be less flexible and not compatible with all EnergyScope versions.

 	If you are not sure about which option to choose, don't worry!
 Both options will allow you to get your first results in a few minutes.